onsi/ginkgo/docs/index.md

 })
 ```

-The string passed to `By` is emitted via the [`GinkgoWriter`](#logging-output).
+The string passed to `By` is attached to the spec and can be displayed by Ginkgo when needed.
 If a test succeeds you won't see any output beyond Ginkgo's green dot.
 If a test fails, however, you will see each step printed out up to the step immediately preceding the failure.
 Running with `ginkgo -v` always emits all steps.

 `By` takes an optional function of type `func()`.
 When passed such a function `By` will immediately call the function.
-This allows you to organize your `It`s into groups of steps but is purely optional.
+This allows you to organize your `It`s into groups of steps.

-We haven't discussed [Report Entries](#attaching-data-to-reports) yet but we'll also mention that `By` also adds a `ReportEntry` to the running spec.
-This ensures that the steps outlined in `By` appear in the structure JSON and JUnit reports that Ginkgo can generate.
-If passed a function `By` will measure the runtime of the function and attach the resulting duration to the report as well.

-`By` doesn't affect the structure of your specs - it's simply syntactic sugar to help you document long and complex specs.
+`By` doesn't affect the structure of your specs - it's primarily syntactic sugar to help you document long and complex specs.
 Ginkgo has additional mechanisms to break specs up into more granular subunits with guaranteed ordering - we'll discuss [Ordered containers](#ordered-containers) in detail later.

+### Mental Model: Spec Timelines
+Several events can occur during the lifecycle of a Ginkgo spec.
+You've seen a few of these already: various setup and subject nodes start and end; data is written to the `GinkgoWriter`; `By` annotations are generated; failures occur.
+And there are several more that you'll see introduced later in these docs (e.g. [`ReportEntries`](#attaching-data-to-reports) and [Progess Reports](#getting-visibility-into-long-running-specs) are attached to specs; [flaky specs](#repeating-spec-runs-and-managing-flaky-specs) might be retried).

+By default, when a spec passes Ginkgo does not emit any of this information.
+When a failure occurs, however, Ginkgo emits a **timeline** view of the spec.
+This includes all the events and `GinkgoWriter` output associated with a spec in ther order they were generated and provides the context needed to debug the spec and understand the nature and context of the failure.

+You can view the timeline for all specs (whether passed or failed) by running `ginkgo -v` or `ginkgo -vv`.

 ### Table Specs
 We'll round out this chapter on [Writing Specs](#writing-specs) with one last topic.
 Ginkgo provides an expressive DSL for writing table driven specs.
 This DSL is a simple wrapper around concepts you've already met - container nodes like `Describe` and subject nodes like `It`.